 Or the time they fired me because my maths wasn't up to the task.
 Those don't frighten me.
 I know how those stories turn out.
 It's telling you about them.
 I care too much about what you think.

-Even professional writers worry their readers will judge them.
+Even professionals worry their readers will judge them.

 He told his readers about a time of inner crisis, only to announce it was too personal to reveal.
 Then, he promptly moved on without revealing anything more.
 I threw his book across the room.